Before you start collecting citations, take a minute to consider how you are going to organize your Zotero library.

 Automatically Retrieve Metadata

-Save pdfs already on your computer to Zotero by dragging and dropping them into a collection.
+Saving PDFs that you already on have on your computer to Zotero is easy: by dragging and dropping them into a collection.
 Zotero will automatically attempt to retrieve metadata for the item and add it for you.

 Manually Add Metadata

-If retrieving metadata does not work, you will need to manually add the information to the item.
+If retrieving metadata does not work, you will only have the PDF itself in your library, without the necessary metadata to generate a proper citation.
+You will therefore need to manually add this information to the item:

-Right click and choose Create Parent Item from Selected Item.
+- Right click and choose Create Parent Item.

-Now, you can fill in the information for the item manually.
+- Now, manually fill in the metadata for the item.

 Check Citations for Accuracy